PML Pan for Dodge RFE Transmissions

 Number of Bolts: 15

-This extra deep PML oil pan for Dodge RFE transmissions is designed to replace the stock pan on these vehicles:
+This deep PML oil pan for Dodge RFE transmissions is designed to replace the stock pan on these vehicles:

 2013 and newer trucks: Cooling lines (tubes) run close to the stock transmission pan on many models, starting in 2013.
 This pan has cleared the cooling lines on all trucks so far.
 See Installations below for notes, video and pictures.